siheming/mspypeline/doc/source/analysis_options.rst

 MaxQuant Report
 ***********************
-| A quality control report for the output of MaxQuant.
-See :meth:`~mspypeline.MaxQuantPlotter.create_report`
+| A quality control report for combining information from output tables of MaxQuant.
-  for a description of the output and the :ref:`gallery <mqreport>` for an example of such a report.
+  See :meth:`~mspypeline.MaxQuantPlotter.create_report` for a description of the output and the :ref:`gallery <mqreport>` for an example of such a report.
-| This quality control report is specifically designed to process supplementary MaxQuant files available to generate a
+| This quality control report is specifically designed to process supplementary MaxQuant output tables available
-  multi-page pdf document.
-Here, the quality of the MaxQuant raw data can be investigated, for instance, the influence of experimental parameters such as protein digestion, technical information like retention time and length of individual samples as well as the corresponding chromatograms or the number of peptides measured and sequenced and the proportion of contamination of protein intensities.
+  and generate a multi-page pdf document.
+Here, the quality of the mass spectrometry sample acquisition can be assessed, for instance the shape of a chromatogram or retention time and retention lenght of peptides.
+Additionally, information on sample quality such as missed cleavages, number of peptides measured and sequenced, and the proportion of contaminants among protein intensities is provided.